Skip to Content

 Connective words

 The connectives property specifies words used to format some text elements that cannot be customized with phrases, such as option requirements, element separators and string quoting.
-It has the following optional settings:
+It has the following settings:

 PropertyDescriptionDefault